chamathka-00/John-Supermarket-Inventory-Management-System/README.md

 * Design responsive UI layouts and user-friendly dialog interactions.

-These directly map to the module learning outcomes for the second semester.

 ## 🖥️ System Features (As Required by Coursework Brief)
 🔹 Automatic Low-Stock Display on Startup